aisingapore/PeekingDuck/docs/source/getting_started/01_basic_install.rst

 | The video will auto-close when it is runs to the end (about 18 seconds).
 | To exit earlier, click to select the video window and press ``q``.

+**TODO: double check `pip install peekingduck` and `peekingduck run` can indeed load an included video file correctly from the right path location**